twisted/twisted/docs/core/development/policy/coding-standard.rst

 Classes and instances in Python come in two flavors: old-style or classic, and new-style.
 Up to Python 2.1, old-style classes were the only flavour available to the user, new-style classes were introduced in Python 2.2 to unify classes and types.
-All classes added to Twisted should be written as new-style classes.
+All classes added to Twisted must be written as new-style classes.
 If ``x`` is an instance of a new-style class, then ``type(x)`` is the same as ``x.__class__``.